Activist Erica Garner Dies at 27

 Garner had been placed in a medically induced coma last week following a heart attack triggered by an asthmatic episode, and had already been declared brain dead as a result.

-“The only thing I can say is that she was a warrior,” Erica’s mother Esaw Snipes told the New York Times on Saturday.
+“The only thing I can say is that she was a warrior,” Erica’s mother, Esaw Snipes, told the New York Times on Saturday.
 “She fought the good fight.
 This is just the first fight in 27 years she lost.”